-- Relatively flat sites (predominant slopes less than 6 percent) out of floodplains. - Relatively large sites (generally over 100 acres). - Away from low and medium density areas or where truck traffic would have to go through such areas. - Areas with freeway and arterial highway access (generally within two miles of an interchange). - Rail access is a consideration. - Can be served with sanitary sewer, water and natural gas.
+- Relatively flat sites (predominant slopes less than 6 percent) out of floodplains - Relatively large sites (generally over 100 acres) - Away from low and medium density areas or where truck traffic would have to go through such areas - Areas with freeway and arterial highway access (generally within two miles of an interchange) - Rail access is a consideration - Can be served with sanitary sewer, water and natural gas

-Areas should be zoned OP, I-MU, or I-RD as appropriate and provided for under the Knoxville Zoning Ordinance.
+• Areas should be zoned OP, I-MU, or I-RD as appropriate and provided for under the Knoxville Zoning Ordinance can be considered.
+Substantial landscaped buffers are necessary between uses of lesser intensity, particularly residential, office and agricultural uses.